-Indre By, the best area to stay in Copenhagen
+Other neighbourhoods to stay in Copenhagen

-The City Hall is a spectacular building that is found on the Radhuspladsen Square and is open to the public, which lets you explore the place and even houses an art gallery.
+The City Hall is a spectacular building which can be found on the Radhuspladsen Square and is open to the public, allowing you to explore the place and even houses an art gallery.
 Another fantastic mansion is the Charlottenborg, which is home to the Royal Danish School of Visual Arts and usually hosts internationally recognised art galleries.
-If you are interested in Danish design then the best place to check out is the Dansk Design Centre, which showcases excellent exhibitions by Henning Larsen, who is one of the leading architects in the world, let alone the country.
-Other outstanding iconic tourist attractions include the beautiful Renaissance Rosenborg Castle, which houses the Crown Jewels and other cultural treasures.
+If you are interested in Danish design, then the best place to check out is the Dansk Design Centre, which showcases excellent exhibitions by Henning Larsen, who is one of the leading architects in the world, let alone the country.
+Other outstanding iconic tourist attractions include the beautiful Renaissance Rosenborg Castle, which houses the Crown Jewels among other cultural treasures.
 The Marble Church is one of the most popular churches in the city and has a dominating presence on the skyline like St Paul’s does in London.
-Other must-sees in the area include the Music Museum, displaying various Danish instruments, the Geologisk Museum, which has various rocks and fossils from all over the world and the Danish Art Gallery, which is home to lots of Western art by world famous artists like Picasso, Rembrandt and Titian.
+Other must-sees in the area include the Music Museum, displaying various Danish instruments, the Geologisk Museum, which has various rocks and fossils from all over the world and the Danish Art Gallery, which is home to lots of Western art by world-famous artists such as Picasso, Rembrandt and Titian.